vukoye/xmpp_dart/README.md

 ```

 - Querying messages based on messageId (All parameters are optional):
-This method requires *urn:xmpp:mam:2#extended* to be supported by the serve, soon it will be available to check feature support.
+This method requires *urn:xmpp:mam:2#extended* to be supported by the server.

 ```dart
 mamManager.queryById(beforeId: beforeId, afterId: afterId, jid: buddyJid});